alphagov/govuk-developer-docs/source/manual/merge-pr.html.md

 ### Other considerations

 1. When raising a PR, if you feel you don't have full confidence in your change and want a particular review from someone, it's ok to ask for that review in the PR description.
-For example, a puppet change might warrant a particular review from a member of the Infrastructure team.
+For example, a puppet change might warrant a particular review from a member of the Reliability Engineering team.
 2. It's ok for someone other than the author to merge a PR, particularly if the author is off work.
 The merger should be confident that the change doesn't have dependencies on other changes, and that it won't break master.
 3. If a PR is particularly good, remember to praise the author for it.
 Emoji are a great way of showing appreciation for a PR that fixes a problem you've been having, or implements something you've wanted to do for a while.
 4. It's sometimes ok for merges to happen when test suites are failing.
 This ability is limited to repo administrators and account owners, so ask them if you need them to force a merge.
 This is particularly useful in a catch-22 situation of two repos with failing test suites that depend on each other.